 In a small provincial French village, a series of poison pen letters accusing various townspeople of moral and ethical crimes infects the entire town to the point of hysteria.
 The director Henri Georges Clouzot, as he proved with WAGES OF FEAR and DIABOLIQUE, has a talent for whipping up suspense while providing a strong story structure as well as tension.
 Since the film was made during the Nazi occupation of France, it's an obvious allegory of betrayal and collaboration but the film offended just about everybody and Clouzot's reputation was tarnished for several years after WWII.
 But the film, like Arthur Miller's THE CRUCIBLE, is an excellent example of how false accusations and unsubstantiated gossip are truly evil in their ability to destroy lives.
 What's near remarkable is that Clouzot does this with a gallery of unsympathetic characters!
 With Pierre Fresnay, Ginette Leclerc, Micheline Francey, Pierre Larquey, Helena Manson and Sylvie.

 A sailor (James Stewart) on leave from submarine duty meets a dancer (Eleanor Powell) looking for a break on Broadway.
 They fall in love but a Broadway diva (Virginia Bruce) causes problems and misunderstandings in their budding romance.
-The sailors on leave hooking up with girls and romantic complications plot has been recycled so many times that it's practically a genre all its own.
+Directed by Roy Del Ruth (ON MOONLIGHT BAY), the sailors on leave hooking up with girls and romantic complications plot has been recycled so many times that it's practically a genre all its own.
 As with most musicals, the thread bare plot is merely there to kill time between the musical numbers.
 But parts of the film are so surreal that I couldn't help but be taken in: a manic policeman (Reginald Gardiner) conducts an imaginary orchestra in Central park with all sorts of facial contortions or when Bruce sings to the Navy that if they love her they must love her Pekingese too shortly before the dog is tossed into the Atlantic ocean!
 With the exception of Powell whose vocals are dubbed and Frances Langford, the rest of the cast are non singers and their flat singing becomes charming after awhile even Stewart's awkward dancing (sensing how bad he is, he looks like he's suppressing laughter).
 Cole Porter did the songs which include the great I've Got You Under My Skin.
-Directed by Roy Del Ruth and with Una Merkel (who steals the movie) Buddy Ebsen (has there ever been a creepier dancer in movies?), Sid Silvers and Raymond Walburn.
+With Una Merkel (who steals the movie) Buddy Ebsen (has there ever been a creepier dancer in movies?), Sid Silvers and Raymond Walburn.

 When a husband (Robert Taylor), a decorated WWII and Korean War pilot now living in Spain asks his wife (Dorothy Malone) for a divorce, she flies to Madrid to confront him.
 She finds him a changed man, gambling and drinking heavily but perhaps most importantly, terrified of flying again.
 Based on a novel by Irwin Shaw ( RICH MAN POOR MAN), this B&W melodrama begins as an examination of how war has destroyed a man's belief in himself (which are the best parts of the film) and ends up as a routine smuggling thriller.
 It's not a bad film, it's decent enough to hold one's interest but the film makers inability to marry the two disparate storylines makes for an uneven movie.
 Robert Taylor, never much of an actor, grew more interesting as an actor as he got older and gave some effective performances (like THE LAST HUNT and PARTY GIRL) but the role of the crumbling war vet proves too taxing for him but none of the other roles are developed enough for their actors to do anything with them though Malone (looking great) tries.
 Directed by Richard Thorpe.
 With Gia Scala, Jack Lord, Marcel Dalio, Joyce Jameson and Martin Gabel.